eneskaya96/ToDoList/README.txt

     -> python3 clearDB.python
     -> you should delete todo.db with hand

+You can start the app with
+    -> python3 app.py

 You can test the functions with
     -> python3 test.python
     -> you should see all functions "pass"